Skip to main content

 • 3Different games have vastly different edges – choose wisely

-• 4The house edge is a long-term guarantee, but short-term results vary
+• 4The house edge is a long-run mathematical drag, but short-term results vary

 • 5No betting system can overcome a negative expected value